Jade Mountain Cafe 'taking an indefinite break' after nearly 12 years

 Yuchen came to the United States for the first time when he was 20, liked the people he met, and decided to move to the U.S. to continue studying English.

-After graduating from UW-Madison, Yuchen got a MBA at UW-La Crosse and returned to Madison to open Jade Mountain.
+After graduating from UW-Madison, Yuchen got a master's of business administration at UW-La Crosse and returned to Madison to open Jade Mountain.

 Art of the Everyday: A recap of July in photos from Wisconsin State Journal photographers